pietroppeter/nimib/CONTRIBUTING.md

 - add a mention of the new block in the readme
   - ⚠️ currently `README.md` depends on `docsrc\index.nim`, you will have to modify `docsrc\index.nim` and run `nimble readme` to update the readme. we will remove thsi dependency see https://github.com/pietroppeter/nimib/issues/141
 - add a line in the `CHANGELOG.md`

+## CI and deploy preview

+documentation is built in CI and we have **deploy preview** built with netlify.
+Once all checks have run succesfully the last one will contain a link to the deploy preview.
+This is very useful to make sure the documents still build so make sure to check it when you work on the internals of nimib.